Do you want a cookie?

 Peppermint has serrated leaves on which the dark purple leaf veins can usually be seen.
 Photo: Sten Porse, CC BY-SA 3.0

-English mint (Mentha × piperita 'Mitcham')
+English Mint (Mentha × Piperita 'Mitcham')

 This old cultivar from England has a particularly intense and pungent flavor.
 In Great Britain, it is traditionally used for sauces, soups, tea and desserts.
-The variety is vigorous and grows up to 80 cm high.
+The variety is vigorous and grows up to 80 cm/31.5 in high.
 Its leaves are a vibrant green that can also turn red.
 From June to September, English mint produces small, pink to purple flowers.

 Moroccan mint (Mentha spicata var. crispa Morocco)